CyberSecutor/dockerWebStack/README.md

   `composer require --dev cybersecutor/docker-web-stack`
 - Run `vendor/bin/dev init` (or just `dev init` )
   This will install some project configuration files and a docker-compose.yml
-- Copy or add `.env.example` to `.env` or `.env.local` and change the settings as appropriate for your project.
+- Copy or add `.env.dev.example` to `.env` or `.env.local` and change the settings as appropriate for your project.
 - Do a first initialization by running `vendor/bin/dev run init` This will create and initialize a database using the sql script defined in .env:$URL_DB